 Despite this, Starling’s lack of branches may alienate certain sections of society.
 Cheques worth over £1,000 can take a week to process, including the time spent travelling through Royal Mail’s system and an estimated 2 working days to clear.
 Meanwhile, cash deposits (whilst free) involve a visit to the Post Office.

 If you’re a regular traveller, a secondary euro account may be a very handy thing to have.
 You can take advantage of exchange rates, transferring money and receiving it in EUR instead of GBP.
 Starling also supports international payments in 20 different currencies.

 With fee-free cash deposits and a range of useful budgeting tools, Starling could be considered more accessible than some other modern challenger banks.

 Starling is an online-only bank that aims to challenge the way people see banking and make it easier for everyone.
 Founded in 2014 by Anne Boden, the pioneer of the Same Day Bank Transfer Service that revolutionised the way people handled their finances, the bank is based in London.

-Founded in 2014, Starling Bank is a mobile-only digital bank based in London.
+Founded in 2014, Starling Bank is a digital bank based in London.
 Founder and CEO Ann Boden had a three-decade career in finance before deciding banking was ‘fundamentally broken’ and built Starling entirely from scratch.
 Starling received its banking licence from the Financial Conduct Authority in July 2016.

 Starling Bank Products and Services